A Bonnevaux Seminar – The Message of Bhutan for the world today

 · Explore the underlying causes of our current social crisis of loneliness and despair – as well as the latest scientific research on happiness and wellbeing (including neuroscience, positive psychology, social epidemiology and economics)

 · Experience how inner practices such as meditation can be a foundation for creating a deeper connection to self, others and nature

 · Learn about Bhutan and Gross National Happiness (GNH) – and how this Himalayan country’s innovative approach to measuring happiness is being applied to promote human flourishing and a sustainable and balanced approach to development

 · Explore how the principles and practices of GNH can be applied at personal, community, and organizational levels

 This program is geared towards anyone interested in combining inner leadership and social change towards a happier and more sustainable future.
-There will be periods of guided meditation and self-reflection, as well as interactive discussions, group activity, and time in nature.
+There will be periods of guided meditation and self-reflection, as well as interactive discussions.
 No prior meditation experience is required.

 Dr. Julia Kim